-Washington Classical Christian School uses a
+Washington Classical Christian School uses a web-

-web-based school management system called FACTS®.
-Parents and guardians should create access accounts in ParentsWeb.
+based school management system called FACTS®.
+Parents, guardians, and 9th-12th grade students should create access accounts in ParentsWeb.

+7th and 8th grade students may, with parent permission, also set up their own access.
 Detailed class information, financial balances, assignments, attendance records, grades, report cards, and more are found in ParentsWeb.
 It is important for parents to provide the school office with their current e-mail address and cell phone number and to be aware that the majority of the communication from the school administration will occur electronically.
 It is every parent's responsibility to check ParentsWeb at least once per week.
-When updated information is available, a message will be sent via the classtag® app.